KarTrak: Legacy

 The KarTrak system proved to need too much maintenance to be practical.
 Up to 20% of the cars were not read correctly.
 Further, ACI did not have any centralized system or network, even within railroad companies.
 The information collected from wayside scanners was printed out with little means of searching for information beyond going through piles of paperwork.
 Clerical personnel became frustrated by the increasing error rate.
-These issues would lead to the abandonment by the ARR who discontinued the requirement for rail cars to have KarTrak labels.
+These issues led to the abandonment by the ARR who discontinued the requirement for rail cars to have KarTrak labels.
 Between 1967 and 1977, the railroad industry spent $150 million on KarTrak, and up to 95% of cars were barcoded.

-Railroad cars that were in service prior to 1977 would go on to carry KarTrak labels, with labels being still observed on freight cars into the 2000s.
+Railroad cars that were in service prior to 1977 continued to carry KarTrak labels, with labels being still observed on freight cars into the 2000s.
 These labels have vanished in time due to a combination of repainting, major overhaul, and the retirement of cars, particularly due to the AAR Rule 88 and 90, which restrict use of rail cars built prior to July 1, 1974, to a 40-year life, which ran out for most cars in the mid-2010s.
 Cars built on and after 1 July 1974 are subject to a 50-year life, with mandatory retirements to start in 2024.

 Versions of KarTrak technology were trialed in other fields.
-In the late 1960s, the New Jersey Turnpike explored the system as a way of billing vehicles using the toll road, as well as identifying the vehicle.
-A computer would calculate the toll due and a bill would be sent to the driver.
-Like the original version of KarTrak, vehicles would be fitted with a label approximately 3 by 7 in that would be scanned by a camera at toll booths.
+In the late 1960s, the New Jersey Turnpike explored the system as an attempt at open road tolling, combining it with vehicle identification.
+A computer calculated the toll due and a bill was sent to the driver.
+Like the original version of KarTrak, vehicles were fitted with a label approximately 3 by 7 in that were scanned by a camera at toll booths.

-In 1984, Computer Identics Corporation, Collins' company following his departure from GTE Sylvania, would sue Southern Pacific Transportation, along with three other companies, alleging they'd acted in a conspiracy to intentionally undermine KarTrak, in favor of a system Southern Pacific had been working on called TOPS.
-The lawsuit was ultimately unsuccessful, with the jury having found there was no evidence of a conspiracy, which was then upheld on appeal.
+In 1984, Computer Identics Corporation, Collins' company following his departure from GTE Sylvania, sued Southern Pacific Transportation, along with three other companies, alleging they had acted in a conspiracy to intentionally undermine KarTrak in favor of a system Southern Pacific had been working on called TOPS.
+The lawsuit was ultimately unsuccessful, with the jury finding no evidence of a conspiracy, which was then upheld on appeal.